arturdryomov/pages/content/posts/2022-02-20-testing-files.md

 10000  | 1040        | 30                   | 95
 100000 | 15880       | 160                  | 860

-Not a surprise that in-memory VFS perform better than the IRL disk IO.

-However, these numbers are more or less irrelevant for regular use cases — it’s unlikely that a test creates thousands of files.
+No surprises here — RAM performs better than SSD.

+However, tests creating thousands of files are uncommon.
 I can imagine having hundreds of tests (each creating dozens of files) though.
+Still — ergonomics might be a better choosing criteria here.

+# Decisions

+The choice depends on circumstances.
+As for me — I think NIO is a great choice for JVM services, Okio — for Android applications.
+Also — more than zero tests is awesome, that’s all that matters.